docarray/docarray/docs/user_guide/sending/ser/send_docvec.md

 ```

 !!! note
-    We are planning to add more serilization format in the future, notably JSON.
+    We are planning to add more serialization formats in the future, notably JSON.

 [`to_protobuf`][docarray.array.doc_list.doc_list.DocVec.to_protobuf] returns a protobuf object of `docarray_pb2.DocVecProto` class. [`from_protobuf`][docarray.array.doc_list.doc_list.DocVec.from_protobuf] accepts a protobuf message object to construct a [DocVec][docarray.array.doc_list.doc_list.DocVec].